 SOCIAL COMMITTEE

-The Social Committee shall be composed of five members and appointed by the Executive Director.
+The Social Committee shall be composed of minimum of five (5) members.
 Members must be contributors to the Social Activities Fund.

 Only those employees contributing to the social fund will be allowed to participate in agency social functions.